ros-navigation/docs.nav2.org/docs/tutorials/docs/using_3laws_supervisor.md

 * Re-timestamping incoming messages to add a current timestamp when a message is received without a properly implemented timestamp.
 * Parameters related to port remapping for the supervisor and control panel.
 It is not recommended to change these unless you have a specific need to do so.

-#### NOTE
+!!! note

     For safest operations, re-timestamping messages should be disabled and all messages in a system should be validated to be properly timestamped.
 For getting started, restamping all incoming messages would be OK if you are not confident in your system’s timestamping or wish to use simulation time.

 Once you are done making changes on this page, click the “Save” button at the bottom of the page to save your configuration and hit “Next” to proceed to the next page.